Federity-X/public-tractusx-edc/docs/EXTENSION_CREATION_GUIDE.md

 3. **Check runtime inclusions**: Verify if your extension is automatically included in base runtimes
 4. **Test with real runtimes**: Don't just unit test - verify integration with actual runtime configurations
 5. **Keep dependencies minimal**: Only include what your extension actually needs
+6. **Start with production runtime**: Use `edc-controlplane-postgresql-hashicorp-vault` from the beginning for Tractus-X compatibility
+7. **Set up infrastructure first**: Get PostgreSQL and Vault running before testing
+8. **Use comprehensive configuration**: Include all Tractus-X specific URLs and parameters
+9. **Validate with live APIs**: Test your extension with actual API calls, not just unit tests
+10. **Monitor extension loading**: Check logs to ensure your extension loads with the 160+ other Tractus-X extensions

 This guide provides a complete foundation for creating extensions in the Tractus-X EDC project.
 The helper script (`create-extension.sh`) is regularly updated and often contains more current patterns than manual examples, so prefer using it for new extensions.

+## 🎯 Key Takeaways

+**For Production-Ready Extensions:**

+- Always use `edc-controlplane-postgresql-hashicorp-vault` runtime
+- Set up Docker infrastructure (PostgreSQL + Vault)
+- Use comprehensive Tractus-X configuration
+- Test with live API endpoints
+- Validate with full 160+ extension stack

+**Common Mistakes to Avoid:**

+- Using memory runtime for production extensions
+- Incomplete Tractus-X configuration (missing STS, BDRS URLs)
+- No infrastructure setup
+- Only unit testing without live validation
+- Not checking extension loading in logs